 PwC Channel Islands is a limited liability partnership.
 It is wholly owned by its members, who are commonly referred to as partners.
-Its members include PricewaterhouseCoopers LLP ('PwC UK').
+Its members include PricewaterhouseCoopers LLP (PwC UK).
 Other than PwC UK, all members of PwC Channel Islands are natural persons and partners of the firm.
-As of 30 June 2017 PwC Channel Islands was made up of 11 partners; 1 in Tax, 1 in Advisory and 9 in Assurance.
-The only subsidiary providing professional services during the year was PricewaterhouseCoopers Services (Guernsey) Limited, which is licenced by the Guernsey Financial Services Commission under the Regulation of Fiduciaries, Administration Business and Company Directors, etc (Bailiwick of Guernsey) Law, 2000.
+As of 30 June 2018 PwC Channel Islands was made up of ten partners in addition to PwC UK; one in Tax, one in Advisory and eight in Assurance.
+The only subsidiary providing professional services during the year was PricewaterhouseCoopers Services (Guernsey) Limited, which is licensed by the Guernsey Financial Services Commission under the Regulation of Fiduciaries, Administration Business and Company Directors, etc (Bailiwick of Guernsey) Law, 2000.